Disappearance of Andy Puglisi: Search

+Later developments

+Puglisi's parents divorced in 1975, and his father later moved to New Hampshire.

-In 1998, while researching for her documentary, Melanie Perkins met with two locals, Alan and Tony, who described finding a rectangular hole dug in the woods near the pool a year or two after Andy's disappearance when the two were children.
+In 1998, while conducting research for a documentary, Melanie Perkins met with two locals, Alan and Tony, who described finding a rectangular hole dug in the woods near the pool a year or two after Andy's disappearance when the two were children.
 They described the hole as being "perfectly rectangular, with a flat bottom and flat sides" and looking "like something had been removed from it – like a chest, or a crate, or maybe a coffin."
 The hole was filled in two days later, and neither individual reported the finding until hearing about Perkins' documentary.
 Perkins added that she had heard rumors a year after Andy's disappearance that the police intended to dig in the area Alan and Tony described to her.